Instagram Profile Pictures: 10 Best Practices You Should Follow In 2021

 “You never get a second chance to make a first impression.”
 You’ve heard this saying a time or two throughout the course of your life, right?
 Though none of us can be for certain as to who first came up with it, the life lesson here is a good one and worthy of being internalized.

-So, without further ado, how do you ensure that your Instagram profile pic is more of a stud than dud?
-Relax—the following five tips are bound to help:
+So, without further ado, how do you ensure that your Instagram profile picture is more of a stud than dud?
+Relax—the following 10 tips are bound to help:

-1) Your Face Must Be the Featured Image
+1) Your Face Must Be The Featured Image Of Your Instagram Profile Picture

 Seems like this one would be a bit of a no-brainer, doesn’t it?
 If it’s your Instagram account, why wouldn’t you flash those pearly whites of yours for all to see?

-Sure, it’s nutty, but it takes all of five seconds to scroll through your Instagram feed to find some random account with a puppy for a profile picture.
+Sure, it might sound strange, but it takes all of five seconds to scroll through your Instagram feed to find some random account with a puppy for a profile picture.

-If it’s not, simply recruit one of your more hipster friends and have him or her use an expensive camera to capture some awesome images.
+If it’s not, simply recruit one of your more hipster friends and have them use an expensive camera to capture some awesome images.
+Or, give someone your iPhone (or use your own self-timer) to create some high-quality photos that way.
+There are so many options for getting clear, beautiful photos now.

 No, there’s no need to invade someone else’s personal bubble.
-What we’re getting at here is that you shouldn’t try and bite off more than you can chew with your profile pic.
+What we’re getting at here is that you shouldn’t try to bite off more than you can chew with your profile pic.

 Think about it—on your official account page, your profile pic is already small.
 Now, consider how small it appears as users scroll through their respective Instagram feeds.